klebgenomics/Kleborate/docs/source/index.rst

 Tutorial
 --------

-A step-by-step tutorial for Kleborate v2 is available at `kleborate-workshop <https://docs.google.com/document/d/19iz_bLGBj2yE3xAOTp_VIlJu0jMlzlAJlPzyfLMDYGo/edit#heading=h.7e1hzu2asyop>`_, covering:
+A step-by-step tutorial for Kleborate v3 is available at `kleborate-workshop <https://docs.google.com/document/d/1R61bQbBngpiDB2Gl_eXigePBVakYZEjy/edit>`_, covering:

 * Kleborate's features and their scientific rationale
 * How to run Kleborate
 * Examples, illustrating how to run and interpret results
-* How to visualise results using Kleborate-Viz
-* Performance of Kleborate on nanopore data

-This tutorial will be updated soon to Kleborate v3, however the functionality of Kleborate v3 remains the same if you add ``-preset kpsc`` to the run command.

 Public reports